Can employers see audiometry results?

-This is where it can get more complicated.
 To tick the 'full medical confidentially' thought off first, this is not the case as, more often than not, the person doing the screening test is not a Doctor or an Audiologist and is more of a technician, so that doesn't meet the same standard as say the medical information a GP would hold.
 It's not the same as asking a GP to give you the medical records for one of your employees.

-What the HSE say about it
+What do the Noise Regs and L108 say about it?

 These are some key entries in the L108 Controlling Noise at Work bible: